misbahkauser/Sugar-Cosmetics-Dashboard/README.md

 # Sugar Cosmetics Dashboard

 ## Project Overview
-Developed a streamlined Tableau tool for Sugar Cosmetics, highlighting sales and spending trends.
+Developed a streamlined PowerBI tool for Sugar Cosmetics, highlighting sales and spending trends.
 Provided actionable insights to drive targeted sales efforts, aiming for a 5% revenue increase.
 Used dashboard data to reﬁne marketing approaches and boost revenue for Sugar Cosmetics.

 ### Data Source
 Sugar Cosmetics Data: The primary dataset used for this analysis is the "Sugar Data V2" file, containing detailed information about the sugar cosmetics data.